stdunbar/snapshot-lamda/README.md

 to get a Jar file that can be deployed to Lambda.
 If you've cloned this repository and run the build then you will need to deploy `target/snapshotlambda-1.0.jar` to Lambda.
-The handler that will be needed in Lambda is `com.hotjoe.admin.util.handler.snapshot.SnapshotHandler::handleRequest` with the code I have here.
+The handler that will be needed in Lambda is `com.hotjoe.admin.snapshot.SnapshotHandler::handleRequest` with the code I have here.